Alzheimer's: Excessive alcohol consumption may accelerate progression

 When the researchers compared the alcohol-exposed mice to the same type of mice at different stages of Alzheimer’s disease progression — including mice without any impairments and severely compromised mice — they observed that alcohol exposure shifted gene expression patterns towards those typically associated with advanced stages of the disease.

-“The researchers also analyzed gene expression in the mice and found the mutant group with alcohol had some differences from the sober mutants,” he added.
+“The researchers also analyzed gene expression in the mice and found the mutant group with alcohol had some differences from the sober mutants,” Dr. Hunter added.

 “Animal models of Alzheimer’s disease are inherently challenging as mice do not naturally develop the disease.
 We have to give them multiple mutations that would be deadly to a human just to see any pathology,” Dr. Hunter further noted.